opensource-force/osf-blog/content/posts/you_are_not_a_number/part_3/index.md

 Thing is, Google was still private at the time, while the others were all public.
 So when the dotcom bubble burst and imploded the other three's valuations, Google was comparitively unscathed.

-Now Google was still private for the same the bubble burst: lots of users, but no way to monetize them.
+Now Google was still private for the same reason the bubble burst: lots of users, but no way to monetize them.
 All those companies that had just evaporated from the bubble bursting had the silly notion that people would "pay" for the services they provided.
 Google wasn't the first of course, but they were certainly the ones who went HAM on the idea of monetizing user behavior through advertising.

-They started by putting ads on their search results page, but in 2003 they released the real money maker.
-Google's ad sense platform would let content creators drop some small snippets of code on their sites that would serve ads to users based on what the users search history.
+They started by putting ads on their search results page, but in 2003 they released the real money maker.[^13] Google's ad sense platform would let content creators drop some small snippets of code on their sites that would serve ads to users based on what the users search history.
 Serving _relevant_ ads to users improved engagement, which was more profitable for Google, the company advertising, and the content creator...well at least at first.